tmikkonen/sailfish-onda-v820w/README.md

 * get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.2.0.29.sh`
 * make sure it is executable `chmod u+x upgrade-2.2.0.29.sh`
 * run script `./upgrade-2.2.0.29.sh`
-The script probably presents you with choices as solution to problems.
+The script probably presents you with choices as solutions to problems.
 To the first number choice answer with `1` to deinstall packages and then `y`,
 to the second number choice answer with `2` to break pattern and then `y`.